penguinencounter/advent-of-code-2023/day2_factorio/README.md

 * **Editor Extensions** easily accessible infinite power, sandbox world highly recommended

 ## Setup
+Install the `requirements.txt` file to get the `factorio-draftsman` library for programmatically generating blueprints.

 Create a file in the current working directory named `2.in` and paste your input inside.
 Then run `generate.py`.
 In Factorio, import the `blueprints.txt` (static) blueprint book and the `bp.txt` generated from your input.